 Also, students will be able to develop professionally via extracurricular activities and will receive guidance from their professional program advisor in all of these curricular, cocurricular and extracurricular experiences.
 All students in the professional program will be held accountable for, and graded on, professionalism in every course in the experiential curriculum.
-Unprofessional incidents on or off campus will not be tolerated and will be subject to review by the Student Conduct Board.
+Unprofessional incidents on or off campus will not be tolerated and will be subject to review according to the Professional Misconduct process described in the Student Code.